 Trent Johnson - Biography

 Trent Johnson is an organist, composer, pianist and conductor.
 He is the Director of Music of Our Lady of Perpetual Help in Bernardsville, New Jersey where he leads a program of choirs and instrumentalists.
 He is also the Music Director of the Oratorio Singers and Orchestra of Westfield, New Jersey.
-This chorus, numbering around 85 singers, performs the great choral masterworks with professional soloists and with members of the New Jersey Symphony Orchestra.
+This chorus performs the great choral masterworks with professional soloists and with members of the New Jersey Symphony Orchestra.

 Mr. Johnson is a graduate of the Peabody Institute of the Johns Hopkins University and The Juilliard School, NYC.
 His organ instructors have included John Weaver, Donald Sutherland, Peggy Haas-Howell, and Glenn Carow.
 In addition he has studied piano with Walter Hautzig, Glenn Carow and Edgar Cosimi.
 Major conducting influences have come from his work with Frederik Prausnitz, Dr. David A. Weadon and Norman Scribner of the Choral Arts Society of Washington DC.
 Mr. Johnson was formerly the Assistant Organist of the Brick Presbyterian Church in NYC.

 He is an organist at Radio City Music Hall in NYC, were he plays the "Mighty Wurlitzer" organ for the Christmas Spectacular Show.
 He was also chosen to play the "think music" for the television show Celebrity Jeopardy! taped at Radio City Music Hall in 2006.
 In January 2007 the NY Theater Organ Society invited him to give a joint organ recital on "The Mighty Wurlitzer" organ at Radio City Music Hall with organist Bob Maidhof.